pietro-manzoni/RNN_p/README.md

 "RNN(p) for Power Consumption Forecasting".
 This library provides a simple and flexible pipeline for time-series forecasting, leveraging modular design for linear algebra operations, data handling, model training, and preprocessing.

-The implementation is provided as part of the research conducted in the paper, aiming to replicate and extend the results in a straightforward, reproducible manner.

 ---

 ## 📚 Authors